 Note: When cleaning parts, spray cleaning compound on towel then wipe component with towel.
 Components can also be placed in a small container and sprayed with cleaning compound then individually wiped with towel.

-Clean all mounting bolts/studs, nuts, washers, rubber grommets, ground strap ends (brake cleaner & towels)
+Start by cleaning all mounting bolts/studs, nuts, washers, rubber grommets, and ground strap ends using brake cleaner and towels.

 Optional: Replacement of valve cover gaskets

-Remove valve cover oil fill cap.
-Remove oil fill neck gasket and install new gasket.
+Detach the valve cover oil fill cap.
+Next, replace the oil fill neck gasket with a new one.
 Mount valve cover oil fill cap.

 Note: If oil fill neck gasket not present on valve cover, then gasket is likely of old design and can be fond on engine cover at oil fill hole.
 Remove old gasket from engine cover.